 You can also set up a connection between two sites while you configure a replication between them.

-- Select the remote site to which you want to connect, and click OK.
+- Select the vCenter Server and the services you want to pair, and click Next.

 - On the Ready to complete page, review your settings selection, and click Finish.